Shift3/standards-and-practices/conventions/code-reviews.md

 3. Add comments when you create the PR that explain its scope, purpose, and any quirky things that you had to do to the code to make it work.
 Explain as much as possible in these comments to let the reviewer know about the PR.

-4. If you recieve a blocked review, fix up the issues and push the changes to your branch.
+4. If you receive a blocked review, fix up the issues and push the changes to your branch.
 Let the reviewer know when you have submitted the fix.
 Remember, we all make mistakes, and we all have room to grow.
 This is an opportunity to learn.

 ### Reviewer